Finesse/Asynchrony/README.md

 #### Creating custom event listener

 Create class implementing `Asynchrony::Listener` to create your own listener.

-`Asynchrony::Listener` contains only one method to implement:
+It contains only one method to implement:

 	virtual bool check(bool *selfDestruct)